aws-samples/aws-parallelcluster-monitoring/README.md

 * [Compute Node List](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-list.json) - this dashboard show the list of the available compute nodes.
 Each entry is a link to a more detailed page.
 * [Compute Node Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-details.json) - similarly to the master node details this dashboard show the same metric for the compute nodes.
 * [Cluster Logs](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/logs.json) - This dashboard shows all the logs of your HPC Cluster.
 The logs are pushed by AWS ParallelCluster to AWS ClowdWatch Logs and finally reported here.
-* [Cluster Costs (beta / in developemnt)](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/costs.json) - This dashboard shows the cost associated to every AWS Service utilized by your Cluster.
+* [Cluster Costs](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/costs.json)(beta / in developemnt) - This dashboard shows the cost associated to AWS Service utilized by your cluster.
 It includes: EC2, EBS, FSx, S3, EFS.

 ## AWS ParallelCluster